yomurb/yomu/README.md

     $ gem install yomu

-**Yomu packages the Apache TIKA application jar and requires a working JRE for it to work.**
+**Yomu packages the Apache Tika application jar and requires a working JRE for it to work.**

 ## Usage